moritz-konarski/AUCA/Languages, Humanities, Social Sciences/Manas - Texts, Contexts, Traditions HUM-ART-273/Notes/01-Home Assignment 04-09-2019.md

 - they shall either die or turn around and fight Manas to avenge the dead
 - he goes back and tells Manas that they shall fight with all that they have
 - the Kitay attacks Manas, hits his helmet/crown
-- the battel axes are as broad as yurt doors
+- the battle axes are as broad as yurt doors
 - Manas strikes back and puts him to the ground
 - again addressing the listeners, as their dear hero Manas does something
 - Manas returns, rades with his companions and them returns home